fededobal/RDFGraphGPT/README.md

 1. _Run npm install to download required dependencies._
 2. _Do the same standing in the "serv" folder._
 3. _Make sure you have an [OpenAI API key](https://platform.openai.com/account/api-keys).
 You will enter this into the web app when running queries._
+4. _Run node index.js standing in the "serv" folder, your server should be runing now._
-4. _Run npm run start.
+5. _Run npm run start.
 RDFGraphGPT should open up in a new browser tab._